dart-lang/site-www/src/_guides/language/analysis-options.md

   When a **new version of `pedantic`** is published, code that previously passed analysis might **start failing analysis.**
   We recommend updating your code to work with the new rules.
-  Other options are to [use a specific version][] of `pedantic`, explicitly enable individual linter rules, or [disable individual rules][].
+  Other options are to
+  include a specific version of the pedantic analysis options file (as described [in the pedantic README][]), explicitly enable individual linter rules, or [disable individual rules][].
 </aside>